cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 ## Simulation Reset

-Reloading an entire world just to re-run your simulation can be slow, espeically for large worlds.
+Reloading an entire world just to re-run your simulation can be slow, especially for large worlds.
 With this in mind, we have developed an alternative method of resetting a simulation, and our terminology has changed as such.
 "Revert" has become "Reload" and now users can benefit from the new "Reset Simulation" action, also accessible via the [Supervisor API](../reference/supervisor.md#wb_supervisor_simulation_reset).